PowerStore

 • If using Snapshot feature, satisfy all Volume Snapshot requirements

-• Nonsecure registries are defined in Docker or other container runtimes, for CSI drivers that are hosted in a non-secure location.
+• Insecure registries are defined in Docker or other container runtimes, for CSI drivers that are hosted in a non-secure location

-• Ensure that your nodes support mounting NFS volumes.
+• Ensure that your nodes support mounting NFS volumes if using NFS

 Install Helm 3.x